ldarren/pico-mw-mgr/README.md

 	// param1 is an object
 }
 ```
-`func` middleware will receive an empty js object. there are other data type supported
+`func` middleware will receive an empty js object. besides object, pico-mw-mgr also supported other native js data structures

 ```javascript
 router.get('/users/:userId', mwm(